Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Variance Bounds

 \subsection{Variance Weighting}

-The variance can also be further optimized by weighting all viable walks based on \cref{lem:var_tradeoff}.
-The variance bound in \cref{lem:var_tradeoff} as a function of $\|x - x'\|$ and $r$ makes it clear that the variance can increase as $\|x - x'\|$ grows to $r$, the radius of $S(x)$.
-The equal weighting approach of \Cref{sec:eql_wgt} manages this variance by excluding walks from points that may contribute too much variance.

-For a collection of unbiased estimators, it is well known that the minimum variance linear combination that produces an unbiased estimator inversely weights the estimators by their variance.
-Without exact knowledge of this variance, we substitute the variance bound of \cref{lem:var_tradeoff}.
-This allows information to be reused without a restriction on $\|x - x'\|$, putting more weight on estimators where this distance is small, and less weight when this distance is large.
-We proceed with the general case but note that the variance bounds of \cref{app:tighter_bound}.
-The estimator is then defined as
+For a collection of unbiased estimators, the minimum variance linear combination that is still unbiased, weights estimators inversely by their variance.
+Given that the variance of our estimators is unknown, we substitute the variance bound of \Cref{lem:var_tradeoff}.
+Instead of a hard cutoff to include estimators, this allows us to reuse any available information with more weight on walks started from closer points.